 Within 10 years of cataract surgery, 99 percent of patients have to undergo a YAG laser posterior capsulotomy for a condition known as a secondary cataract.
-Although, it’s not really a cataract.
+The name is a bit of a misnomer, however, as it’s not really a cataract.
 Once the crystalline lens is removed, it can’t grow back.

 The haze will get progressively worse until it is treated, sometimes leading to vision loss reminiscent of the original cataract.
 The only way to treat this haze is to essentially blow a hole in the middle of the capsule so the patient is able to see through it.

 Typically, the symptoms of posterior capsular opacification are the same as the symptoms for a cataract.
 The main complaint is blurry, foggy or hazy vision.
 Other symptoms include:

 - Glare from lights (especially headlights), or the sun

 - Difficulty reading up close, or using a computer

 - Sensitivity to light, especially sunlight

 Unlike a cataract in which the symptoms typically occur very slowly, the symptoms of posterior capsular opacification can occur suddenly, or gradually.